After an Employment Tribunals (Scotland) hearing

-At a final hearing (or a preliminary hearing to decide part of the claim) we aim to give oral judgments wherever possible, with oral reasons.
+At a final hearing (or a preliminary hearing to decide part of the claim) the Judge may give judgment orally with oral reasons.
 Written judgments are always issued.
 If reasons were given orally too, the parties will not be sent written reasons unless a request is made at the hearing, or in writing within 14 days of the written judgment being sent out.

-In some cases the decision is reserved and is provided in writing only.
+In other cases the decision is reserved and is provided in writing only.
 The written judgment is accompanied by written reasons.

-For case management hearings the outcome will be a written case management order recording the orders made at the hearing.
+For case management hearings the outcome will be a written Note of the hearing which will record ant case management orders made at the hearing.

 Register of Judgments